rubymonsters/ruby-for-beginners/04_dont_believe.md

 that worked well enough a couple years ago, feel some of the pains that it caused, and only then try using the latest, more modern solution.

-Developers tend to be excited about their preferences, and will happily explain at lengths why one solution works better for them than another.
+Developers tend to be excited about their current preferences, about things they've learned just recently, and will happily explain at lengths why one solution works better for them than another.
 Often times you can learn a lot from listening to these explanations.
 However, keep in mind that this doesn't necessarily mean a tool that's great for day to day work for an experienced programmer also is a tool that's great for learning to program.

 On top of all this, there's also the problem that the tools that we use, over time, become more and more optimized for advanced users.
 New features are being